PROFILE

 November 2005 presidential election with over

 80% of the vote.
-International and national
+Most international and national

-electoral observers mostly believed that the
+electoral observers believed that the election

-election was fair.
+was fair.

 Principal Government Officials